gbif/data-repo/README.md

     * Validate published data using GBIF available services (see [gbif-data-validator](https://github.com/gbif/gbif-data-validator/)).
     * Data indexing in the GBIF platform.
     * Sharing GBIF derived data (i.e.: snapshots and custom exports) with member of the GBIF network.

+# Implementation plan

+## Milestone 1:  Research available platforms
+Implementation of open data repositories is problem that has been tackle by developments efforts made from different communities.
+Therefore, the initial scope of this project is to research and evaluate available services and open source platforms.
+To evaluate different options the following variables will be considered:
+  1. Total cost of ownership (TCO): in terms of human and technical resources.
+  2. Usability: quality of a user's experience when interacting with it.
+  3. Extensibility: how easy is to customize it and integrate it with external platforms?
+  4. Compliance with the existing technology stack and standards: DOI, data licensing, data validation and indexing.

+## Milestone 2: Evaluation of selected platforms
+Platforms that passed the evaluation criterias will be evaluated in a short technical proof of concept.

+## Milestone 3: Initial implementation
+As the initial implementation, one major requirement has been selected as a functionality that encompasses expected functionalities and features: *expose occurrence data snapshots as a dataset which can be downloaded, cited and referenced*.